daniloaf/moviesnetwork/README.md

 # Movies Network

-A web application to view relations between actors.
-The application uses [IMDbPY](http://imdbpy.sourceforge.net/) to access information from [IMDb](imdb.com)
+A Web application to view relations between actors.
+The application uses [IMDbPY](http://imdbpy.sourceforge.net/) to access information from [IMDb](http://www.imdb.com/).

 # Setup and running